The perfect introduction to getting your head around the extraordinary life on earth, and where to go to find it.

 Land-based tours involve daily boat trips - sometimes with a different focus for each excursion: different types of whales, marine life or birds.
 You may be able to anchor on remote islets, hike around the shore and get involved in local community life during the evenings.
 These are more relaxing and slower paced holidays - with the chance to combine marine and land-based wildlife watching.

-At least 15 species of whale visit this Portuguese archipelago in the Atlantic at various times of year.
+At least 15 species of whale visit this Portuguese archipelago in the Atlantic.

-Grey whale watching in Baja can be a very intimate wildlife encounter.
-But is it harmful?
+Is this intimate wildlife encounter harmful to the whales?
 We spoke to a renowned marine biologist to find out.

-‘Skipper Extraordinaire’, Charles Wara believes the Norwegian fjords north of Tromsø are the best place in the world to admire killer whales in the wild.
+‘Skipper Extraordinaire’, Charles Wara believes these fjords are the best place to see killer whales in the wild.

-The southern coast around Galle and Mirissa is the place to go in search of responsible blue whale watching in Sri Lanka.
+The southern coast around Galle and Mirissa is the place to go to see the world's largest mammal.
 Be prepared for magic.

-We've spoken to whale watching experts around the world to learn their whale watching tips, and how to make the most of a whale watching holiday.
+We've spoken to whale watching experts around the world for tips and advice about how to make the most of your trip.